 Every business capability provides value, whether it’s monetized or simply helps the organization run more smoothly.
 The more capabilities a business possesses, the more options it has at its disposal.
 Particularly during tough economic times, it’s the most flexible businesses that thrive.

 But having numerous capabilities isn’t enough to succeed, as they must be used effectively and efficiently.
 This is where in-depth analysis becomes vital.
-Carrying out a thorough business capability analysis returns the following two key benefits:
+Carrying out a thorough business capability analysis has several key benefits:

 Codifying a precise assessment of the business's current operations will improve understanding of the business as a whole, making it clear what it actually is (which may not be what it was previously thought to be).
 This awareness will help with choosing long-term objectives.